G2A.COM G2A News Features Top 10 Video games perfect for a Children’s Day Gift

 If the above trailer doesn’t convince you, you’re heartless and it’s surprising you’re even looking for a game for your kid.
 On a more serious note, this game is, by the developer’s own admission, cute as heck, and honestly my day gets brighter every time I hear the “choo-choo” in the trailer.
 It’s bright, friendly, absurdly funny, and creative.
 Just go and get it.
 You’ll get hooked as much as your offpsring.

 A Hat in Time

 Cousteau-mary mention Another returning title, and so soon, too!
 Subnautica is the kind of game you get for yourself when you want to play a game on your own but at the same time spend quality time with your child.

 As long as you stay in the shallow waters, where sunlight still can reach, it’s an undeniably gorgeous production, and a fresh environment to offset all the forests and plains of other games.

 The game certainly has a story to follow, and the darker areas, but you’ll be perfectly fine staying where the light still reaches.
 There’s even a fish you can hatch in your base (of course there is base building) and teach it to give you high fives.
 Why?
 Why not?

-Hey, did you know that Rayman is back?
+Beats and pieces Hey, did you know that Rayman is back?
 No?
 Then hear this: Rayman’s back!
 Has been since 2013, where have you been?